 Local jurisdictions will be required to comply with the rules when engaging in construction projects on structures owned by the jurisdiction.
 The agency has no way of knowing what the additional specific expenses will be, as each individual structure will be unique to the needs of the governmental unit.
 Overall, a person must review expenses for the project and decide if costs match budget.
-There will be an increase in upfront costs for materials for alterations, renovations, or building of a new structure.
+There will be an increase in upfront costs for materials for alterations, renovations of an existing structure.